SciTools/iris/docs/src/whatsnew/latest.rst

 #. `@bjlittle`_ and `@lbdreyer`_ (reviewer) fixed the building of the CF
    Standard Names module ``iris.std_names`` for the ``setup.py`` commands ``develop`` and ``std_names``. (:issue:`4951`, :pull:`4952`)

+#. `@lbdreyer`_ and `@pp-mo`_ (reviewer) fixed the cube print out such that
+   scalar ancillary variables are displayed in a dedicated section rather than being added to the vector ancillary variables section.
+Further, ancillary variables and cell measures that map to a cube dimension of length 1 are now included in the respective vector sections. (:pull:`4945`)

 💣 Incompatible Changes